noefp/easy_gdb/README.md

 # EasyGDB

 Welcome to EasyGDB.
-EasyGDB is a system designed to simplify the implementation of genomics portals and minimize their maintenance.
-EasyGDB genomics portals can include tools such as Expression atlas, BLAST, Genome browser (JBrowse), genetic variation explorer, file downloads, sequence extraction, annotation search, bulk annotation extraction, gene list lookup, and germplasm collection management.
-For more information check [this YouTube playlist](https://youtu.be/JTE-8zR5ogk)
+It is a system designed to simplify the implementation of genomics portals and minimize their maintenance.
+EasyGDB genomics portals can include tools such as Expression atlas, BLAST, Genome browser (JBrowse), genetic variation explorer, file downloads, sequence extraction, annotation search, bulk annotation extraction, gene list lookup, and germplasm passport and phenotype tools.
+For more information check [this YouTube playlist](https://youtu.be/JTE-8zR5ogk).

 Some examples of sites developed using EasyGDB are: